 Installation view: Spectrum Project Space, Edith Cowan University, Perth

 Curated by Jasmin Stephens

 Considering a group of artists from across Australia who set up a productive tension with their materials

 Here, the processes of transferring and attaching connect us in incidental and significant ways.
 One can transfer a file, apply an adhesive or declare an allegiance.
-They are processes with aesthetic and social connotations that can be even and uninterrupted or spotaneous and contested.
-Gaps and breaks in transmission are not only assummed but are cultivated by these artists.
+They are processes with aesthetic and social connotations that can be even and uninterrupted or spontaneous and contested.
+Gaps and breaks in transmission are not only assumed but are cultivated by these artists.